AndersDJohnson/rfc-js-optional-destructuring/README.md

 const optional { nest: { value1, deep: { value2 } } } = object
 ```

-I could see a runtime version of this using Proxy objects (perhaps something like my [`stub-obj-proxy`](https://github.com/AndersDJohnson/stub-obj-proxy)).
+I could see a runtime version of this using Proxy objects (perhaps something like my [`stub-obj-proxy`](https://github.com/AndersDJohnson/stub-obj-proxy)), perhaps with a Babel plugin to optimize it for production runtime use.